Till Böcking

 Our work draws on approaches from the physical sciences with development of microfluidic imaging devices, surface chemistry approaches and development of automated image analysis software.

-Till is an Associate Professor in the Department of Pathology at UNSW.
-After undergraduate studies in biochemistry at the University of Bonn in Germany, he trained in the physical sciences at UNSW with Hans Coster (PhD in Biophysics) and with Justin Gooding focusing on molecular self-assembly before heading to Boston to work on the endocytosis machinery with cell biologist Tom Kirchhausen at Harvard Medical School.
-He now leads the Molecular Machines Group at Single Molecule Science.
+Till is a Professor in the Department of Molecular Medicine, School of Biomedical Sciences at UNSW.
+He has also been Co-Director (2015-2020)/Acting Director (since 2021) of the EMBL Australia Node in Single Molecule Science (SMS), and later Interim Head of Molecular Medicine (since 2023), as well as EMBL Australia Partnership Laboratory Head (since 2021).
+After undergraduate studies in biochemistry at the University of Bonn in Germany, he trained in the physical sciences at UNSW with Hans Coster (PhD in Biophysics) and then with Justin Gooding focusing on molecular self-assembly, before heading to Boston to work on the endocytosis machinery with cell biologist Tom Kirchhausen at Harvard Medical School.
+He established and has led the Molecular Machines Group since 2010.

 Select Publications